 We had our stall up in record time and even bought a new sign for our hippy stall.
 I have to say, it looked rather good 🙂

 We were set up by 11.00 and ready to go.
 The doors didn’t open until midday so it gave us a change to have rest before thousands of people arrived.

 Now you have to remember that this was the first real outing for the Bidford Bash as a festival so there were going to be a few issues.
-All of the stalls were set our very sporadically and everything was so spread out and far apart, this gave the festival a very unorganised feel.
-We were separate from all of the other stalls as we were staying later than them (they all left by 18.00) and had a nice pitch near the action although other stall holders had mentioned to me they also would have benefited from being where we were.
+All of the stalls were set out very sporadically and everything was so spread out and far apart.
+Unfortunately this gave the festival a very unorganised feel.
+We were separate from all of the other stalls as we were staying later than them (they all left by 18.00).
+We had a nice pitch near the action although other stall holders had mentioned to me they also would have benefited from being where we were.
 Stall holders and the public had mentioned to us that they felt things could have been streamed lined to bring things closer to the street festival feel of 2015.

 For those that attended, it seems as though a great day was had by all.
 Both adults and kids loved it – especially when we got our glow sticks out in the evening.
-For £1 entrance, who can argue with practically free music and entertainment?
+And hey for £1 entrance, who can argue with practically free music and entertainment?

-We are now on the chamber of commerce so we can attend any committee meeting relating to next year’s Bash and voice our opinions.
+We are now on the chamber of commerce so we can attend any committee meeting relating to next year’s Bash.
+This means we get to voice our opinion which as avid festival goers should hopefully mean something.
 Most of the stalls had the same opinion as us with regards to the set up so let’s hope that we can help to make next year bigger and better!

 We love Bidford on Avon and have high hopes for the future of this event as it has amazing potential.
 With live music, great food and local businesses taking an interest things should move in the right direction.
 Well done guys for a stepping into the unknown and bringing the great British festival to Bidford on Avon.
 We are looking forward to hearing the plans for next year.